devimam/cfgtocnf/README.md

 # CFG to CNF

-A web based project to covnert any Context Free Grammar(CFG) to equivalent Chomsky Normal Form(CNF).
+A web based project to convert any Context Free Grammar(CFG) to equivalent Chomsky Normal Form(CNF).

 ## Getting Started